-2.1.4 Comparative Information
+2.1.5 Comparative Information

 The Financial Statements of the Company provide comparative information in respect of the previous period.
+The comparative information is reclassified whenever necessary to confirm with the current year's classification in order to provide a better presentation.